kleheurt/moon_field/Readme.md

-*For educational purpose only*
+*Obviously for educational purpose only*
-Some simple finite fields implementations.
+Some simple finite fields implementations, most notably field::byte::F256.